 Further, in case of any Pre-Offer or post-Offer related issues regarding share certificates/demat credit/refund orders/unblocking etc., investors shall reach out to the Company Secretary and Compliance Officer.
-For details of the Company Secretary and Compliance Officer, see "General Information" beginning on page 66 of this Red Herring Prospectus.
+For details of the Company Secretary and Compliance Officer, see "General Information" beginning on page 66 of this Prospectus.

-Names of entities responsible for finalising the basis of allotment in a fair and proper manner
+Names of entities responsible for finalising the basis of allotment in a fair and proper manner specified in SEBI ICDR Regulations.

-The authorised employees of the Designated Stock Exchange, along with the BRLM and the Registrar, shall ensure that the basis of allotment is finalised in a fair and proper manner in accordance with the procedure specified in SEBI ICDR Regulations.
+The authorised employees of the Designated Stock Exchange, along with the BRLM and the Registrar, shall ensure that the basis of allotment is finalised in a fair and proper manner in accordance with the procedure